-Another issue that came about during the original studies of G. cambogia was the initial human tests done during the late 1990’s.
-Many of these studies were done poorly, as at the time scientists were attempting to debunk or prove the initial claims of miraculous weight loss spread by supplement companies.
+The original studies of G. cambogia was the initial human tests done during the late 1990’s.
+Many of these studies were done poorly, as at the time scientists were attempting to debunk or prove the initial claims of miraculous weight loss spread by supplement companies, just like initially done by https://www.iceheadshop.co.uk/cannabis-seeds.html for cannabis seeds and https://www.iceheadshop.co.uk/vape/cbd-oil.html for CBD oils .
 As a result some tests were highly positive while others showed no change from the control studies.
 What occurred was that these studies were not testing the active compound of G. cambogia, they were testing the act of eating the fruit or supplement itself.
 By doing this they neglected finding the ideal dosage of HCA, the compound responsible for the initial claims of weight loss.
 In more modern studies where HCA itself was tested, or more bio-available forms of G. cambogia, the groups taking the proper HCA lost on average 400 percent more weight than those taking the placebo alone.
 Another interesting result was the serotonin increase, a chemical responsible for monitoring food intake, in those taking the HCA meaning they had much better appetite control than the placebo.

 However, besides HCA and G. cambogia’s use in appetite control and weight loss another highly beneficial result has been its effect on total body glucose levels.
 This is an important result as those with diabetes have issues controlling their body’s insulin levels, and studies have indeed shown that taking G. cambogia lower the body’s level of this hormone.
 Research into diabetics have found that taking G. cambogia is an effective tool for controlling the body’s insulin level, with the caveat that if taken with a prescribed insulin medication that is may cause the levels to drop too low.
 Precaution is recommended and close monitoring of sugar levels if taken in conjunction.